About Pin Valley

 We have seen travellers who come inadequately prepared for this part of the Himalayas and often have to shorten their trip.

-Do contact us for the latest updates on road/weather conditions before your arrival.
+Please contact us for the latest updates on road/weather conditions before your arrival.
 We will be happy to help you plan better for your trip.

 Be the Perfect Traveller

 Pin Valley is yet untouched by the troubling effects of ultra-modern societies and we aim to keep it that way.
-Here are some tips to help you navigate through the peaceful community of Mudh.
+Here are some tips to help you navigate through the peaceful community of Mud.